I Know How Risky Sunbeds Are, So Why Can’t I Quit Them?

 AdvertisementADVERTISEMENT

 In the years since those checks, I’ve observed a handful of changes to some of my moles.
 But as someone with health anxiety, I never know if I’m being paranoid or if I really should go back to the doctor.
-Consequently, I’m in limbo — I don’t want to waste my doctor’s time if the changes I’ve seen aren’t “noticeable” enough, but I also don’t want to ignore the issue and end up in a potentially life-threatening situation.
-Taking all of this into consideration, the fact that I use tanning beds probably sounds absurd.
+Consequently, I’m in limbo — I don’t want to waste NHS time if the changes I’ve seen aren’t “noticeable” enough, but I also don’t want to ignore the issue and end up in a potentially life-threatening situation.
+Taking all of this into consideration, the fact that I use sunbeds probably sounds absurd.
 Honestly, it’s something I’m quite embarrassed about.

-Dr. Gill explains that this is a case of cognitive dissonance, when a person feels psychological discomfort because their actions contradict their beliefs.
+Dr Gill explains that this is a case of cognitive dissonance, when a person feels psychological discomfort because their actions contradict their beliefs.
 “In beauty culture, this dissonance is common,” she says, pointing again to societal pressures.
-“For example, someone may understand the risks of tanning bed use or crash dieting but still engage in these behaviors to align with societal beauty ideals.”
-Dr. Gill goes on to explain that we try to resolve this internal discomfort by rationalizing our behaviors rather than changing them.
+“For example, someone may understand the risks of sunbed use or crash dieting but still engage in these behaviours to align with societal beauty ideals.”
+Dr Gill goes on to explain that we try to resolve this internal discomfort by rationalising our behaviours rather than changing them.
 Telling ourselves, “It’s just for summer” or “Everyone else is doing it” is an easy way to avoid feelings of guilt.

-Critics, however, often think that tanning bed users should feel guilty for this choice.
-But here's the thing: “Shaming people for using tanning beds often backfires, making them more likely to continue the behavior,” says Dr. Gill.
+Critics, however, often think that sunbed users should feel guilty for this choice.
+But here's the thing: “Shaming people for using sunbeds often backfires, making them more likely to continue the behaviour,” says Dr Gill.
 She adds, “Research shows that self-criticism reduces motivation for change, while compassionate, non-judgmental support is more effective in encouraging healthier choices.”
 But can anyone truly say they’ve always put their health above all else?
-Like tanning beds, alcohol, processed meat, and tobacco, for example, are classed as type one carcinogens — substances that can cause cancer.
+Like sunbeds, alcohol, processed meat and tobacco, for example, are classed as type one carcinogens — substances that can cause cancer.
 I’m keen to know whether those who frown on my habit often indulge in a fast food burger or unwind with a bottle of wine.

 AdvertisementADVERTISEMENT